NAV (Net Asset Value) Calculation and How it works

 However, NAV movements alone should not be the sole metric for evaluating a fund's performance.
 Consider factors like investment goals and risk tolerance before making investment decisions.

 Many believe a higher NAV automatically translates to a better fund.
 This is not true!
-NAV simply reflects the current value of holdings; a higher number could just mean older funds.
+NAV in mutual fund simply reflects the current value of holdings; a higher number could just mean older funds.
 Do not be fooled by a low NAV either; it only means you buy more units, not better performance.
 Remember to track NAV changes over time to understand a fund's true performance.

 Illustration – Role of NAV in Fund Performance